coleifer/peewee/docs/peewee/database.rst

 .. note::
     If you have a multi-threaded application (including green threads), be sure to specify ``threadlocals=True`` when instantiating your pooled database.

-.. _using_read_slaves
+.. _using_read_slaves:

 Read Slaves
 -----------

 Peewee can automatically run *SELECT* queries against one or more read replicas.
-The :ref:`read_slave module <read_slave>`, included in the :ref:`playhouse` extensions library, contains a :py:class:`Model` subclass which provides this behavior.
+The :ref:`read_slave module <read_slaves>`, included in the :ref:`playhouse` extensions library, contains a :py:class:`Model` subclass which provides this behavior.

 Here is how you might use the :py:class:`ReadSlaveModel`: